Ever seen an old-school ad for a discount appliance or furniture store that said “inconveniently located, but worth the trip!”?

 You need people to know you’re there.

 Hordes won’t walk through the door on day 1.
 You can run a little low on inventory as long as you have enough for the “early” folks who’ve just discovered you.
-It’s more important that you have good selection, fantastic service, and a flair for problem solving.
+It’s more important that you have good selection, fantastic service with excellent follow-up, and a flair for problem solving.
 If your walk-in can’t find what they’re looking for, find out how to get it to them and don’t stop until you do.

 If it’s a service you don’t have or haven’t started yet, solicit their feedback and make them one of the charter customers.
 Their investment in influencing how your business delivers to customers like them will pay off in word-of-mouth, and it’s also a bellwether for the type of customer you’ll continue to attract.

 Take it a step at a time, adjust your business to continue serving the customers you actually have, and grow slowly.

 That way, you avoid spending money on customers who will never be yours, and the money you do spend will go farther.